SamarthHChinivar/SamarthHChinivar/README.md

 # **[Samarth's Website](https://samarth-portfolio-website.000webhostapp.com) :globe_with_meridians:**

 ## **Hi There 👋:hugs:**
-I'm Samarth from Bengaluru, India.
-My current ambition is to solve various real-life problems and to explore these ever evolving technologies.
+I am Samarth H Chinivar from Bengaluru, India .
+My Current Ambition is to solve various real-life problems and to explore these ever-evolving technologies.
+I am aiming to get an opportunity to work in an organisation where I can make the best use of my potential and contribute to the organization's growth.
 You can contact me here: https://samarth-portfolio-website.000webhostapp.com.

 #### **Connect with Me:**